juanmagalhaes/dp-challenge/src/questions/5/README.md

 ## React

-React has two important features that would be of great help in the construction the piano interface.
+React has some important features that would be of great help in the construction the piano interface.

 ### Componentization